pokhrelapar/canvas-auto-grader/README.md

 # Introduction
 This is a Python program created to automatically post grades and submission comments from an csv file to Canvas.

-This program was created to streamline grades entries and comments for 150+ students.
-It was tedious and a time consuming to copy/paste grades and comments individually from an Excel sheet to Canvas.
+This program was created to streamline grades entries and comments for 150+ students for OOP class (Fall 2024).
 It utlizies the officiall Canvas API to post student's grades and  comments as well as file attachments (if provided).

 # API Endpoints